FICO - Your Credit Score

-• Credit Inquiries - How many times have you had your credit checked for a loan?
+• Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about credit scores?
+Want to know more about your FICO score?
 Give us a call at 3217777277.

 Basic Pre-Approval